hazelcast/hazelcast-python-client-kerberos/README.md

 ## Requirements

+* Hazelcast Enterprise 4.1 and up,
+* Hazelcast Python Client 4.2.1 and up,
 * Python 3.5 or better,
 * Linux with a recent Kernel (tested on Debian Stretch and Buster),
 * Kerberos 5 shared library (`libkrb5-dev` package on Debian/Ubuntu systems),
 * C compiler is required to build the python-gssapi dependency.
 You may opt to use the system provided package (`python3-gssapi` on Debian/Ubuntu systems),
-* Usable with Hazelcast Python Client 4.2.1 and up,
-* Kerberos authentication is a Hazelcast Enterprise feature.

 ## Install